 Select your language

-In the last decade, the average age of women at their first pregnancy has been around 35-39 years, and the number of women having their first pregnancy after 40 is increasing.
+In the last decade, the average age of women at their first pregnancy has been around 35-39 years, with more women having their first pregnancy after 40.

-Therefore, the need to guarantee young women diagnosed with endometrial cancer, a personalized path that accompanies and guides them until pregnancy is increasingly important, as soon as the response to treatment is complete.
+Therefore, it is increasingly important to provide young women with a diagnosis of endometrial carcinoma, who desire children, with a personalized path that supports and guides them to pregnancy as soon as their treatment response is complete.

-Another interesting aspect to evaluate is that this pathology often occurs in obese young women.
-Hence the need to set up a multidisciplinary and personalized path, in which the management is tailored to the individual patient.
+Another interesting aspect is that this condition often occurs in young obese women.
+Hence, there is a need for a multidisciplinary and personalized approach, with a care plan tailored to each individual patient.

-In women aged 40 or younger, low grade and stage malignancies are more common.
+In women aged 40 years or younger, low-grade and low-stage neoplasms are more frequently found.

-The NCCN guidelines and the Recommendations of the Italian Society of Gynecology and Obstetrics (SIGO) define the fertility-sparing treatment of endometrial cancer as a treatment outside the Standards of Care.
-In fact, the recommended treatment would include radical surgery (total hysterectomy + bilateral salpingoophorectomy + surgical staging), but this obviously would deny these women the opportunity to satisfy their desire for motherhood.
+The ESGO/ESHRE/ESGE guidelines (ESGO: European Society of Gynaecological Oncology, ESHRE: European Society of Human Reproduction and Embryology, ESGE: European Society for Gynaecological Endoscopy) published in January 2023 define fertility-sparing treatment for endometrial carcinoma as a treatment outside the standard of care.
+The recommended treatment involves radical surgical intervention (total hysterectomy + bilateral salpingo-oophorectomy + surgical staging), but this would obviously deny these women the opportunity to fulfill their desire for motherhood.

-The NCCN Guidelines and SIGO Recommendations therefore recommend adopting strict and very specific eligibility criteria for such patients for conservative treatment, and subjecting them to adequate counseling, underlining that fertility sparing treatment is outside the standards of care and it should be reserved for women with strong reproductive desire, who, once exhausted, can then undergo radical surgery.
-Hence the need for a personalized path in which insert the patient and follow her adequately over time, accompanying her in this path that will include primary fertility-sparing surgery, medical therapy, pregnancy research and subsequent radical intervention when the patient has exhausted his reproductive desire.
+Obviously, strict and well-defined eligibility criteria for such patients for conservative treatment must be adopted, along with appropriate counseling, emphasizing that fertility-sparing surgery is outside the standard of care and should be reserved for women with a strong reproductive desire, who, once exhausted, may then undergo radical surgery.
+This creates the need for a correct path to guide the patient, ensuring proper follow-up, as this process will involve fertility-sparing primary surgery, medical therapy, pregnancy pursuit, and subsequent radical surgery once the reproductive desire has been fulfilled.

 • Follow-up